-Under certain circumstances, students may obtain a modest shortterm loan from the Foundation Emergency Loan Fund.
-Applications are available in the Financial Aid Office, which has the discretion to make or deny emergency loans.
+Under certain circumstances, students may obtain a modest, short-term advance from the Financial Aid Office.
+Applications are available in the Financial Aid Office, which has the discretion to make or deny any advances.

-Types of Funds Available: Scholarships Southwest Wisconsin Technical College Foundation, Inc.
+Types of Funds Available: Scholarships

-The Southwest Tech Foundation offers numerous scholarships each year.
+Southwest Wisconsin Technical College Foundation, Inc.: The Southwest Tech Foundation offers numerous scholarships each year.
 Scholarship applications are available online from December to March 31st for the following academic year.
 A selection committee meets in April to review applications and select scholarship recipients.
 Students are notified in May of their award for the following year.
 Southwest Tech hosts its annual Scholarship and Awards Ceremony each fall to present the scholarship awards and to recognize the recipients and donors.